God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 The believers who give generous gifts will glorify God in their obedience through the gospel of Christ and by the generosity of their monetary contributions (2 Cor.
 9:13).
 All of this speaks of monetary contributions and people glorifying God for them.

+In the New Covenant, tithing is for no one; generosity is for everyone.
+Generosity is not only for the mature elite.
 So there is a middle ground between the law of tithing and the “inspiration and do-as-you-feel” kind of giving.

 The middle ground is generosity.
 Preach that word during every offering.
 Leave tithing in the past, and grow people up past “inspiration and do-as-you-feel” in giving.
 Tell them the New Covenant and life in the kingdom of God requires generosity with God’s kingdom resources he has entrusted to kingdom citizens.